matrix-org/matrix-appservice-discord/CONTRIBUTING.md

 [test](https://github.com/matrix-org/matrix-appservice-bridge/blob/develop/CONTRIBUTING.md#-tests--ci).

 Please bear in mind that you will need to cover the whole, or a reasonable degree of your code.
-You can check to see if you have with `npm run coverage`.
+You can check to see if you have with `yarn coverage`.